vesoft-inc/nebula-docs/docs-2.0/synchronization-and-migration/replication-between-clusters.md

 ![replication between clusters](https://docs-cdn.nebula-graph.com.cn/figures/replication-between-clusters.png)

-1. The primary cluster sends any data written into it to the Meta listener or the Storage listener in the form of WALs or snapshots.
+1. The master cluster sends any data written into it to the Meta listener or the Storage listener in the form of WALs or snapshots.
 2. The listener sends the data to the drainer in the form of WALs.
-3. The drainer sends the data to the partitions of the secondary cluster through the Meta client or the Storage client.
+3. The drainer sends the data to the partitions of the slave cluster through the Meta client or the Storage client.

 ## Applicable Scenarios